HELCOM

 The HELCOM Secretariat is located in Helsinki, Finland.

 Organization

 HELCOM is organized around regular ministerial meetings and meetings of the lead delegates (HOD - Head of Delegation) where binding decisions and recommendations are agreed.
-Preparatory work for these meetings take place within five permanent and three time limited working groups.
+Preparatory work for these meetings take place within eight main working groups.
 Members of the groups are nominated by the contracting parties and observers from non-governmental organizations, such as Coalition Clean Baltic.